SamBissell/100-days-of-code/log.md

 **Today's Progress** More todo lsit work
 **Thoughts:** frustration with express, kind of not following 100%.
 Have to go back and try it out again on something else small.

+### Day 15: 7/14/21

+**Today's Progress** Trying to connect to MangoDB Atlas, realizing that: 1.)  mongo v3.6 and under not supported by atlas 2.) mongo v4.0 and up not compatible with osX 10.10 and under.
+3.) mid-2014 macbook pro unable to run osX 10.11.
+**Thoughts:** this is some real life probalem solving, will have to do more research tomorrow.